HerrMax/PC-Polygon/README.md

 # PC-Polygon
-Repository for project PC Polygon
+Repository for project PC Polygon.
+Some interesting stuff may be shoved in here eventually.